 - Schedule an in-class writing workshop: Workshops range from very specific writing issues—grammar, punctuation, thesis statements, etc.—to more general issues like APA/MLA citation, organization, plagiarism, planning writing, and peer response.
 All workshops can be crafted to meet your discipline’s needs, your students’ needs, and to fit within your class time.

-Schedule a Class Visit!
+Schedule a Class Visit or a Workshop!